varnaa/Todo-app-springboot/README.md

 Simple Task manager app built using spring boot

 Front-end:
- -html
+ html
- -bootstrap
+ bootstrap css

  Back-end:
-  -spring framework
+  spring framework

   database:
-  - mysql
+   mysql

   Note: execute the todo.sql file to get the database.

   how to run:
   1.download the zip and open it in your sts or eclipse ide.